 The rules differ if your child's stay in a care home is funded by NHS continuing healthcare, or if you pay for the care home yourself.
-If this situation applies to your child, seek further advice - see the 'Further help' section.
+If this situation applies to your child, seek further advice - see 'Further help'.
 Stays your child has in a care home separated by 28 days or less are added together when working out when their DLA should stop.
 This is known as the 'linking rule'.